 South Africa: Hike through the Drakensberg Mountains

 Needless to say, the scenery on this three-day guided hike is incredible: the landscape was much greener than I’d expected and rises almost vertically to form the mountains’ peaks.
 Some taper into knobbly triangular points, others suddenly level off so they look like man-made walls of rock.

 My hike began a day after arriving at the Cavern — a spa resort in the foothills of the Northern Drakensberg, around three and a half hours’ drive from Durban or four and a half hours from Johannesburg.

 After breakfast, I set off with my guide and a small group of others for the 15 km (9.3 mile) hike to our next bed for the night, Witsieshoek Mountain Lodge in Royal Natal National Park.
 The journey took around six hours and ascended 1,273 m (4,177 ft) in total, but with plenty of stops it felt manageable.
-Your luggage is transferred to the lodge separately so all you need is a backpack, with porters on-hand should you need them.
+Your luggage is transferred to the lodge separately so all you need is a rucksack, with porters on-hand should you need them.

 The first stage of the hike was fairly steep, as the foothills transformed into fully fledged mountains.
 But, once we’d reached the top of our first ascent, we were rewarded with far-reaching views over the mountains and the valley below: this was the reason I was here.

 We stopped for a picnic lunch along the way.
 As we walked, I couldn’t help pausing every so often to take in my surroundings.
 At one point, we saw an endangered bearded vulture, its huge wings outstretched as it drew circles in the sky.
 We arrived at the lodge in the mid-afternoon, weary yet exhilarated.